tergav17/i281-dev/dos/Syscalls.md

 User areas act as primitive directories on a file system.
 User areas are labelled `0` to `9`.
-File paths can be prefixed with `[0-9]:` to explicitly define a user area, otherwise the default user area will be used.
+File paths can be prefixed with `[0-9]:` to explicitly define a user area, otherwise the default user area will be used (DFLT_USR).

 ## File Creation